HimanS-sys/skill_captain_java_intermediate/day_5/README.md

 4. Test the program by adding, playing, pausing, and stopping songs.
 Make sure the methods are functioning correctly and producing the expected output.

 5. Optional: Enhance the program by adding additional functionalities such as displaying the current playlist or implementing a shuffle feature.

+To check the .java file:
+* go to day_5/MusicPlayerInterface/src.
+* click on Main.java file.